-clerk@lostwithieltowncouncil.gov.uk
+Email: clerk@lostwithieltowncouncil.gov.uk

-The Clerk is normally available on Tuesdays - Thursdays between 9am & 5pm.
+The Clerk is normally available between 9am & 5pm, Tuesday to Thursday.

 The Clerk is your first point of contact for all matters including any complaints, or requests for action or matters concerning the business of the Council.